rpabst/pocKafkaToSynapse/README.md

 ### 1.3 SQL Server / Synapse
 * Set up a SQL Server (8 vCores, Gen5) and / or a Synapse Instance (Dedicated SQL Pool, DW400c)
+* Run SQL Script "CreateTables" of this Repo to create tables in SQL Server
-* Run SQL Script of this Repo to create all 15 tables (SQL script is for SQL Server, for Synapse be aware of explicitly define ColumnStore Index, Heap table,.. according to your needs)
+* Run SQL Script "CreateTablesSynapse" of this Repo to create tables in Synapse

 ### 1.4 Databricks